darkeclipz/or/cpp/cpp.md

 ![graph](graph.png)

 We can see that the vertices with an odd degree are: ABDE.
-Because not all vertices have an even degree, this is not an Euler graph.
-To change G into an Euler graph, we have to add atleast two edges.
+Because not all vertices have an even degree, this is not an Eulerian graph.
+To change G into an Eulerian graph, we have to add atleast two edges.

 First we will make a list with all possible pairs we can make from ABDE.
 We will denote the pair with a * if it is not a direct path.